imagineLife/big-site/content/k8s/in-depth/authn.md

     cluster: my-playground
     # matches users[x].name above
     user: my-k8s-admin
+  # THIS FIELD, namespace, can scope a context to a namespace
+  namespace: dev-space
 ```
 #### Clusters
 The K8s Clusters that I need access to - might be like dev/qa/prod, or cloud-provider specific...